 Are you frustrated with the challenge of finding talented people who don’t require a lot of time and investment to develop in order to build your data science team?
 You’re not alone.

 Recently, at a machine learning conference, we met an executive from a well-known data-driven corporation who expressed to us his weariness from the ongoing data science talent shortage.
 He lamented that he just couldn’t find “good data science people who he wouldn’t have to spend a ton of time training”.
 His perspective was understandable.
-This company has been investing in building a high performance data science team with extensive capabilities for years, well ahead of its competitors.
+This company has been investing in building a high performance data science team with extensive data literacy skills for years, well ahead of its competitors.
 Yet is is still struggling to find and develop seasoned data science talent.